briandelmsft/SentinelAutomationModules/Docs/deployment.md

 *   User Assigned Managed Identity
 *   Service Principal Identity

+See [authentication](authentication.md) for more information on configuring these authentication methods.

 For MSSPs or other Multi Tenant environments, you will need to deploy STAT using a Multi Tenant Service Principal Identity if you wish to centrally run your automation.
 For Single Tenant use, we recommend using a System Assigned Managed Identity, but any other supported identity type will work in a single tenant deployment.

 ## Post Deloyment